JDENredden/jekyll/about.md

 #### Analytics

-Analytics are tracked by [Simple Analytics](https://referral.simpleanalytics.com/jden) — simple, clean, privacy-friendly analytics.
+Statistics and analytics are tracked by [Simple Analytics](https://referral.simpleanalytics.com/jden) — simple, clean, privacy-friendly analytics.

 Read about [what they track](https://docs.simpleanalytics.com/what-we-collect).